omarzer0/AnimeAZ/README.md

   </tr>
 </table>

-# How to run

-### Before running!
-- check your system with [KDoctor](https://github.com/Kotlin/kdoctor)
-- install JDK 17 on your machine
-- add `local.properties` file to the project root and set a path to Android SDK there

-### Android
-To run the application on android device/emulator:
-- open project in Android Studio and run imported android run configuration

-To build the application bundle:
-- run `./gradlew :shared:assembleDebug`
-- find `.apk` file in `shared/build/outputs/apk/debug/shared-debug.apk`

-### Desktop
-Run the desktop application: `./gradlew :shared:run`

-### iOS
-To run the application on iPhone device/simulator:
-- Open `iosApp/iosApp.xcproject` in Xcode and run standard configuration
-- Or use [Kotlin Multiplatform Mobile plugin](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform-mobile) for Android Studio

 ## Stack & Open-source libraries
 - 🎉🎉 Single codebase for both Android and IOS, and YES even Shared UI 🎉🎉 and should also work across all platforms.